VezertVezert

 • Refine and repeat the cycle

-This cyclical structure makes post-launch website optimization an operational discipline, not an occasional activity.
+This cyclical structure makes post-launch optimization an operational discipline, not an occasional activity.

 Prioritization: Impact Over Activity

 Not all improvements deliver equal impact.
-A structured prioritization model for post-launch website optimization assesses:
+A structured prioritization model for post-launch optimization assesses:

 • Revenue influence — how directly the change affects income